pieroproietti/penguins-eggs/sourceforge/files/ISOS/README.md

 All ISOs are based on Arch, Debian, Devuan, Linuxmin, manjaro and Ubuntu.

-You can install them booting from an usb key -  using Ventoy is a great opportunity - or via PXE, booting from LAN.
+You can boot this live images burning them on USB key - using [Ventoy](https://www.ventoy.net/en/index.html) is a great opportunity - or via PXE, booting from LAN, just ```sudo eggs cuckoo``` or  ```sudo eggs cuckoo --real```

+To install the system you have:

+* GUI installer calamares
+* TUI installer krill
+* unattended

 ## user/password
 * ```live/evolution```
 * ```root/evolution```

-All the ISOs include eggs >= 9.2.5 installed (cuckoo)
+All the ISOs include eggs >= 9.2.5 installed

+I removed a lot of old images to have all the production capable to boot in traditional way or by PXE just launch: ```sudo eggs cuckoo` and boot other machine on the LAN from the network.

+Arch and manjaro images are at the moment excluded from cuckoo, soon I will include them.

 ```sudo eggs update```